 Thanks to the active-active HA, when a RAC node fails, the other RAC node(s) keep providing access to the database.
 The client sessions can fail over transparently for the application.
-There is virtually no interruption of data access except for a short period (seconds) required to detect the failure.
+There is essentially no interruption of data access, except for the short period (seconds) required to detect the failure.

-Data availability
+Data availability with EBS Storage

-A Premium SSD disk in Azure provides persistent storage that survives a failure of the node VM.
-After the failed VM restarts on a new physical node, all its volumes are re-attached with no data loss.
+An Amazon EBS volume provides persistent storage that survives a failure of the EC2 instance that the volume is attached to.
+After the failed instance restarts on a new physical node, all its volumes are re-attached with no data loss.

-Premium SSD disks have built-in redundancy that protects data from failures in the underlying physical media.
-ASM performs data mirroring on top of the built-in protection of Premium SSD disks.
-Together Premium SSD disks and ASM mirroring provide durable storage with two layers of data protection, which exceed the typical levels of data protection in on-premises deployments.
+Amazon EBS volumes have built-in redundancy that protects data from failures in the underlying physical media.
+ASM performs data mirroring on top of the built-in protection of Amazon EBS.
+Together, Amazon EBS and ASM's mirroring provide durable storage with two layers of data protection, which exceed the typical levels of data protection in on-premises deployments.